This Antibody was verified by Relative expression to ensure that the antibody binds to the antigen stated. View Details

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-acute phase response factor; acute-phase response factor; APRF; DNA-binding protein APRF; signal transducer and activator of transcription 3; signal transducer and activator of transcription 3 (acute-phase response factor); STAT3
+Protein Aliases: acute phase response factor; Acute-phase response factor; APRF; DNA-binding protein APRF; Signal transducer and activator of transcription 3; signal transducer and activator of transcription 3 (acute-phase response factor); STAT3

 Gene Aliases: 1110034C02Rik; ADMIO; ADMIO1; APRF; AW109958; HIES; STAT3